 The journey cost is different depending on where you’re going.
 You just indicate your destination to the driver and he will put you together with some more people going the same way.
 In our case, the round trip to the Finca El Ocaso cost us 6000 COP each, and the journey took 20 minutes.

 To make the most of the trip, the Willys are jam packed, and one can even stand on the back grill of the car.
 Definitely an experience you have to live!

-Map of how getting to Finca El Ocaso from Salento on foot:
+Map of how getting to Ocaso Coffee House from Salento on foot: